Arcade Performance Information¶

 If a game has a large map made out of mostly unmoving tiles, then the faster drawing speed is great.

 Hopefully we will soon find a way to improve moving sprite speed.
+Using ctypes might be faster, or some additional native code.

 Figure 2 created was timing the movement of: